This post may contain affiliate links. Learn more here.

 Now total all these numbers up.
 If you don't already have this much life insurance, consider buying more.
 Your family will thank you if you die.

+Keep in mind that there are tons of life insurance companies to choose from.
+The key is to find the best life insurance company for your family.
 To figure out how much life insurance you need, try this calculator from NerdWallet:

 Get your documents in order